 “It all happened because of the kindness, generosity, and genuine concern shown by all the wonderful donors who supported us for so many years.
 Much as we had the blessings from His Holiness the Dalai Lama and the vision, determination, and courage to pursue this matter to the full, without their generosity we would not have been able to have the Jang Gonchoe every year, which was and is the moving force behind every step of progress in education the nuns have made,” said Rinchen Khando Choegyal, Founder and Director of the Tibetan Nuns Project.

-The inter-nunnery debate has been fully supported since 1997 by the Tibetan Nuns Project.
-We hope that, with gifts to our Jang Gonchoe Endowment Fund and debate scholarships, the inter-nunnery debate will be able to continue for many years to come.
-Each $100 scholarship helps to cover costs such as transportation, food, and accommodation for the nuns who wish to attend.
+The inter-nunnery debate has been supported since 1997 by the Tibetan Nuns Project.
+We hope that, with gifts to our Jang Gonchoe Endowment Fund and to help the annual debate, the inter-nunnery debate will be able to continue for many years to come.
+Donations help to cover costs such as transportation, food, and accommodation for the nuns who wish to attend.

 His Holiness the Dalai Lama has often spoken of the need to examine the teachings of the Buddha closely and with an inquisitive mind.
 “This is the 21st century and we need to understand the Buddha’s teachings in the light of reason.
 When we teach, we need to do so on the basis of reason,” His Holiness the Dalai Lama told the nuns at the end of the 2014 Jang Gonchoe.